emissary-ingress/emissary/docs/topics/running/environment.md

   `PING_INTERVAL×POOL_SIZE` seconds; increasing `POOL_SIZE` without
   reducing `PING_INTERVAL` will increase the amount of time between `PING`s on a given connection.
-(Backward incompatibility: prior to the introduction of this setting in 1.6.0, it behaved as if `PING_INTERVAL=10s÷POOL_SIZE`.)
+(Backward incompatibility: prior to the introduction of this setting in 1.6.0 this was non-configurable and Ambassador would `PING` a connection every `10÷POOL_SIZE` seconds, as if `PING_INTERVAL=10÷POOL_SIZE`.)
 - `IO_TIMEOUT` sets 3 different timeouts:
    1. `(*net.Dialer).Timeout` for establishing connections
    2. `(*redis.Client).ReadTimeout` for reading a single complete response
    3. `(*redis.Client).WriteTimeout` for writing a single complete request

-During a load surge, if the pool is depleted, Ambassador allows new connections to be created as fast as necessary for the first `POOL_SIZE` connections; once the number of connections reaches `2×POOL_SIZE` it is limited to creating only 1 new connection per second.
-(Backward incompatibility: prior to 1.6.0 it never limited the creation of new connections during a surge.)
+During a load surge, if the pool is depleted, then Ambassador allows new connections to be created as fast as necessary for the first `POOL_SIZE` connections; once the number of connections reaches `2×POOL_SIZE` Ambassador limits creation of new connections to once per second.
+(Backward incompatibility: prior to 1.6.0 the creation of new connections was never limited during a surge.)
+The total number of connections that Ambassador can surge to is unbounded.

 - `POOL_MAX_SIZE` (new in 1.6.0) During a load surge, instead of closing connections immediately after use, they are placed in to a